Health and Life Sciences

 The overall aim of the English language and study skills input is to help you meet the demands of academic study during your Foundation programme and to prepare you effectively for the academic scheme you will proceed to afterwards.

-The module aims to raise your awareness of and build confidence in using situational language and skills appropriate to the field of Health and Life Sciences.
+The module aims to raise students’ awareness of and build confidence in using situational language and skills appropriate to the field of Health and Life Sciences.
 The module takes a practical experiential approach, involving activities such as talks by visiting professionals.
-Students are exposed to how Health and Life Sciences are realised professionally in the UK, as compared to in their own countries.
+Students are exposed to how Health and Life Sciences are realised professionally and socially in the UK.

 Health and Life Science modules